Robinia - toxic for horses?

 Many horse owners wonder: Is robinia wood toxic to horses?
 The answer is: Yes – but only in its natural form.
 When processed correctly, a fence made of robinia wood is completely safe.

-Which parts of the black locust are toxic to horses?
+Which parts of the Robinia are toxic to horses?

-The black locust contains toxic substances in its bark and leaves, such as toxalbumins and glycosides, which can lead to poisoning if ingested.
-Therefore, horses must not nibble on living black locusts.
+Robinia contains toxic substances in its bark and leaves, such as toxalbumins and glycosides, which can lead to poisoning if ingested.
+Therefore, horses must not nibble on living Robinia.

-Why are paddock fences made of black locust wood still safe for horses?
+Why are paddock fences made of Robinia wood still safe for horses?

 For paddock fences, the wood is completely debarked and dried.
 This process removes the toxic components.
-Professionally peeled and dried black locust posts are free from toxins and therefore safe for use in horse paddocks.
+Professionally peeled and dried Robinia posts are free from toxins and therefore safe for use in horse paddocks.

-The use of black locust wood for paddock fences is therefore unproblematic and has many advantages over other types of wood:
+The use of Robinia wood for paddock fences is therefore unproblematic and has many advantages over other types of wood:

 Extremely durable: Durability class 1–2, lifespan up to 80 years without chemical treatment